3 Ways to Fix Bad Pool Header in Windows 10

 Method 1: RAM Test

-3. Right-click on Windows Memory Diagnostic search result & select Run as Administrator.
+3. Right-click on the Windows Memory Diagnostic search result & select Run as Administrator.

 4. Follow the instructions on the screen to start and proceed with the diagnostics of your RAM stick.
-This is bad pool header windows 10 fix will definitely resolve your issue.
+This is a bad pool header.
+Windows 10 fix will resolve your issue.

-Moreover, it could also be a rather simple BAD POOL Error.
-You can fix for this error as well on our website.
+Moreover, it could also be a relatively simple BAD POOL Error.
+You can fix this error as well on our website.
 Moving on –

-What to do If Windows Memory Diagnostic is Not Able to Detect Problem?
+What to do If Windows Memory Diagnostic is Unable to Detect the Problem?

+Fix the bad pool header!
 Sometimes, windows troubleshooters cannot detect the underlying problems and show up as nothing wrong with the target device.
-To improve the odds of catching and rectifying the errors if they have not been fixed using the built-in tool is to download some fantastic third-party software such as Easy Recovery Essentials.
-It is an automated tool that can detect and correct any errors in your RAM, HDD and CPU in just one process altogether.
+To improve the odds of catching and rectifying the errors if they have not been fixed using the built-in tool, download some fantastic third-party software such as Easy Recovery Essentials.
+It is an automated tool that can detect and correct any errors in your RAM, HDD, and CPU in just one process.

-Here is a download link to the Easy Recovery Essentials software tool from the neosmart website.
-Get the demo version, because I know you are just as cheap as I am, and you will not purchase the full version.
+Here is a download link to the Easy Recovery Essentials software tool from the Neo Brilliant website.
+Get the demo version because you are just as cheap as I am, and you will not purchase the full version.

 By the way, the Easy Recovery Essentials is a flashable boot image ISO.
-It means that you will have to burn the image to some other drive, preferably a USB stick.
-If you are a bit old-fashioned in the storage media sense, you can use bootable CDs as well.
+You must burn the image to another drive, preferably a USB stick.
+If you are old-fashioned in the storage media sense, you can also use bootable CDs.
 That is the first step on its own.

-1. At first, make a bootable media using the Easy Recovery Essentials software ISO.
+1. Make a bootable media using the Easy Recovery Essentials software ISO.

 2. Then boot into Easy Recovery Essentials from the BIOS.
 You might have to change the boot propriety using the + and – buttons on your keyboard.
 Make sure you save it using F10 before you Exit the BIOS.

-3. Once you have booted up Easy Recovery Essentials, select the Automated Repair option.
+3. Select the Automated Repair option Once you have booted Easy Recovery Essentials.

-4. Afterward, click on the Continue option and wait for the Automated Repair to finish doing its thing.
-The automated Repair process will run and report any problems and issues found with your HDD or RAM stick.
+4. Afterward, click on the Continue option and wait for the Automated Repair to finish.
+The Automated Repair process will run and report any problems and issues with your HDD or RAM stick.

-Most commonly, the physical drive will be failing.
+Most commonly, the physical drive will fail.
 It will prompt you to replace it.
 So, you should stop being cheap and get a better RAM stick or a hard drive to support your OS.
 That’s it for method 1.

 Method 2: Update your drivers

-To check whether some faulty driver has caused the error, you need to run an automatic driver update.
-Alternatively, you can manually update the drivers to the latest available version to solve the problem.
+Fix the bad pool header!
+You need to run an automatic driver update to check whether some faulty driver has caused the error.
+Alternatively, you can manually update the drivers to the latest version to solve the problem.
 Here is how you can get rid of the old drivers.

 To manually update a driver, follow these steps:

-1. At first, Open Run box by pressing Windows Key+R together.
+1. First, Open the Run box by pressing Windows Key+R together.

 2. Then type devmgmt.msc in the search field.